Rosewood massacre: Response

 Officially, the recorded death toll of the first week of January 1923 was eight people (six black and two white).
 Historians disagree about this number.
-Some survivors' stories claim there may have been up to 27 black residents killed, and assert that newspapers did not report the total number of white deaths.
+Some survivors' stories claim there may have been up to 27 Black residents killed, and assert that newspapers did not report the total number of white deaths.
 Minnie Lee Langley, who was in the Carrier house siege, recalls that she stepped over many white bodies on the porch when she left the house.
-Several eyewitnesses claim to have seen a mass grave filled with black people; one remembers a plow brought from Cedar Key that covered 26 bodies.
+Several eyewitnesses claim to have seen a mass grave filled with Black people; one remembers a plow brought from Cedar Key that covered 26 bodies.
 However, by the time authorities investigated these claims, most of the witnesses were dead, or too elderly and infirm to lead them to a site to confirm the stories.

 Aaron Carrier was held in jail for several months in early 1923; he died in 1965.
 James Carrier's widow Emma was shot in the hand and the wrist and reached Gainesville by train.
 She never recovered, and died in 1924.
 Sarah Carrier's husband Haywood did not see the events in Rosewood.
-He was on a hunting trip, and discovered when he returned that his wife, brother James, and son Sylvester had all been killed and his house destroyed by a white mob.
+He was on a hunting trip, and discovered when he returned that his wife, brother James, and son Sylvester had all been killed and his house destroyed by a White mob.
 Following the shock of learning what had happened in Rosewood, Haywood rarely spoke to anyone but himself; he sometimes wandered away from his family unclothed.
 His grandson, Arnett Goins, thought that he had been unhinged by grief.
 Haywood Carrier died a year after the massacre.
 Jesse Hunter, the escaped convict, was never found.
-Many survivors fled in different directions to other cities, and a few changed their names from fear that whites would track them down.
+Many survivors fled in different directions to other cities, and a few changed their names from fear that White people would track them down.
 None ever returned to live in Rosewood.

 Fannie Taylor and her husband moved to another mill town.
 She was "very nervous" in her later years, until she succumbed to cancer.
 John Wright's house was the only structure left standing in Rosewood.
 He lived in it and acted as an emissary between the county and the survivors.
 After they left the town, almost all of their land was sold for taxes.
 Mary Jo Wright died around 1931; John developed a problem with alcohol.
 He was ostracized and taunted for assisting the survivors, and rumored to keep a gun in every room of his house.
 He died after drinking too much one night in Cedar Key, and was buried in an unmarked grave in Sumner.
 The sawmill in Sumner burned down in 1925, and the owners moved the operation to Lacoochee in Pasco County.
 Some survivors as well as participants in the mob action went to Lacoochee to work in the mill there.
 W. H. Pillsbury was among them, and he was taunted by former Sumner residents.
 No longer having any supervisory authority, Pillsbury was retired early by the company.
 He moved to Jacksonville and died in 1926.